lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Walltime (reqeuested job time)

 The walltime attribute specifies the time requested for completing the job.
-The time is *not* CPU-time but the total time, as measured by a normal clock.
+The time is _not_ CPU-time but the total time measured by an ordinary clock.
 In the previous example, the time requested was 0 hours 5 minutes and 0 seconds.
 Walltime is specified in seconds or using the following notation:

 ```
 Hours:Minutes:Seconds
 ```

 If your calculation hasn’t finished once the specified time has elapsed, SLURM will terminate your job.
-It is therefore **good practise** to specify a bit more time than you anticipate your job to take.
-This makes sure that you still get your results, even if the job is slowed by some interference, e.g. waiting for a write to a shared file system to finish.
+It is, therefore **good practise**** to specify a bit more time than you anticipate your job to take.
+This ensures that you still get your results, even if the job is slowed by some interference, e.g. waiting for a write to a shared file system to finish.
 However, don’t specify excessive amounts of extra time.
 Due to scheduling constraints, jobs asking for less time will typically spend less time in the queue, waiting for their execution.
-This also provides safety against depletion of your allocation.
+This also provides safety against the depletion of your allocation.
 If e.g., your job hangs, SLURM will terminate your job and the project will be charged less time if the walltime margin is not excessive.

 To specify your walltime requirements write a statement like